SOC 2 vs ISO 27001 for Indian Startups: Which One Should You Get First?

 Cost Comparison (Real Numbers)

-Based on our pricing for a typical 50-person Indian SaaS company:
+Based on our pricing for a typical 50-person Indian SaaS company (auditor and certification body fees are separate from consulting and shown as indicative market figures):

 ISO 27001: